Corporate and Foundation Partners

 Bristol-Myers Squibb Company has demonstrated its commitment to Rider’s preparation of STEM teachers and other science-related projects since 1976, and was instrumental in assisting the University to create its Bristol-Myers Squibb Center for Teaching and Learning which celebrated its 10-year anniversary in 2012.

 The Center is among many innovative initiatives made possible with generous support from Bristol-Myers Squibb.
-In 2013, Bristol-Myers Squibb provided support for "Hands-On Science Training for Students: Rider University's STEM Teaching Academy and Project SEED."
-In 2014, the Company supported a Block Grant to fund professional development to prepare K-12 administrators and teachers for anticipated implementation of the Next Generation Science Standards.
-And in 2015, support was once again provided for the STEM Teacher Academy as well as Rider's GLASS Summer Science Institute.
+Recently, Bristol-Myers Squibb provided support for "Hands-On Science Training for Students: Rider University's STEM Teaching Academy and Project SEED."
+The Company also supported a Block Grant to fund professional development to prepare K-12 administrators and teachers for anticipated implementation of the Next Generation Science Standards, as well as for Rider's GLASS Summer Science Institute.

 For further information on Rider’s Project SEED visit, www.rider.edu/projectseed.